Bicycle kick: Name

 The bicycle kick is known in English by three names: bicycle kick, overhead kick, and scissors kick.
 The term "bicycle kick" describes the action of the legs while the body is in mid-air, resembling the pedalling of a bicycle.
-The manoeuvre is also called an "overhead kick", which refers to the ball being kicked above the head, or a "scissors kick", reflecting the movement of two scissor blades coming together.
+The manoeuvre is also called an "overhead kick", which refers to the ball being kicked above the head, or a "scissors kick", as the technique reflects the movement of two scissor blades coming together.
 Some authors differentiate the "scissors kick" as similar to a bicycle kick, but done sideways or at an angle; other authors consider them to be the same move.

 In languages other than English, its name also reflects the action it resembles.
 Sports journalist Alejandro Cisternas, from Chilean newspaper El Mercurio, compiled a list of these names.
-In most cases, they either refer to the kick's scissor-like motion, such as the French ciseaux retourné (returned scissor) and the Greek psalidaki, or to its bicycle-like action, such as the Portuguese pontapé de bicicleta.
+In most cases, they either refer to the kick's scissor-like motion, such as the French ciseaux retourné (returned scissors) and the Greek anapodo psalidi (upside down scissors), or to its bicycle-like action, such as the Portuguese pontapé de bicicleta.
 In other languages, the nature of the action is described: German Fallrückzieher (falling backward kick), Polish przewrotka (overturn kick), Dutch omhaal (turnaround drag), and Italian rovesciata (reversed kick).

 Exceptions to these naming patterns are found in languages that designate the move by making reference to a location, such as the Norwegian brassespark (Brazilian kick).
-This exception is most significant in Spanish, where a fierce controversy exists between Chile and Peru—as part of their historic sports rivalry—over the naming of the bicycle kick; Chileans know it as the chilena, while Peruvians call it the chalaca.
+This exception is most significant in Spanish, where a fierce controversy exists between Chile and Peru—as part of their historic sports rivalry—over the naming of the bicycle kick; Chileans and most Latin Americans know it as the chilena, while Peruvians call it the chalaca.
 Regardless, the move is also known in Spanish by the less tendentious names of tijera and tijereta—both a reference to the manoeuvre's scissor-like motion.